 - Trustees continue to focus on developing their collective strategic capacity and ability to challenge Senior Leaders, in preparation for collaboration within any future model of working. - Local Governing Body members have re-defined their link roles with the school to ensure that these are not merely linked to departments but are clearly linked to the School Improvement Plan areas.
-This has given the Governors a clear area of focus when visiting the school and as a standing item on the Full Governors agenda, Governors are able to share their findings with one another. - Governors have worked to develop stable and consistent clerking, with the introduction of a Clerks Report as a standing item on the Full Governors agenda, to provide a means for the clerk to provide advice about statutory requirements, ensure compliance and to discuss pertinent ESFA correspondence.
-Governors have also continued to work with streamlined governance administration systems such as GovernorHub and timed agendas. - Governors have continued to develop their understanding of performance data which has enabled them to ask probing questions where pupils are not progressing as expected in certain subjects and to support intervention / additional resources for these pupils where necessary.
-This included a bespoke training session from the Data Lead at SSAT and an OFSTED ready session NLG. - Pre the COVID-19 pandemic, governors were actively encouraged to visit the trust schools.
-Governor Breakfasts are a feature at SWRA as these give the governors an opportunity to focus on reviewing evidence of fundamental consistencies and areas of the school improvement plan.
-Learning Walks remain a key element of governor monitoring at both schools, with Governors / Trustees linked to specific curriculum areas and / or school improvement priorities.
-These forums, in addition to other regular Governor / Trustee visits, allow Governors / Trustees to meet with pupils and staff to gauge the climate for learning.
-They are subsequently able to experience first-hand the operational aspects of the schools and to use these as an informal opportunity in which to approach and chat with pupils and staff.
-With the easing of pandemic lockdown restrictions, the Trust intends to re-launch these forums, with a SWRA Governor Breakfast scheduled for October 2021 and a programme of link governor visits.
+This has given the Governors a clear area of focus when visiting the school and as a standing item on the Full Governors agenda, Governors are able to share their findings with one another. - Governors have worked to develop stable and consistent clerking, with a new clerk for the BPS Local Governing Body and work between the clerks and Chairs to develop focused agendas which include items regarding statutory requirements, ensure compliance and include pertinent ESFA correspondence.
+Governors have also continued to work with streamlined governance administration systems such as GovernorHub and timed agendas.
+A Governance & Compliance Officer has also been appointed to lead developments in AY2022-23 and beyond. - Governors have continued to develop their understanding of performance data which has enabled them to ask probing questions where pupils are not progressing as expected in certain subjects and to support intervention / additional resources for these pupils where necessary.
+This included a bespoke training session from the Data Lead at SSAT.